sonic-net/SONiC/thermal-control-design.md

 }
 ```

-The decorate "thermal_json_object" will register this new thermal condition type to a type dictionary with name "my.condition.name" so that this class can be de-serialized from json configuration.
+The decorator "thermal_json_object" will register this new thermal condition type to a type dictionary with name "my.condition.name" so that this class can be de-serialized from json configuration.

 #### 3.3.2 Thermal action implementation